nessaonsol/terminator-dancer/README.md

 ## 🚀 Overview

+Terminator-Dancer is a **lightweight, high-performance Solana runtime engine** built for rapid development and production deployment.
+It implements core transaction processing, account management, and cryptographic verification needed for Solana compatibility—demonstrating how modern tooling enables fast iteration on sophisticated blockchain infrastructure.

-Terminator-Dancer demonstrates rapid iteration of the **cryptographic foundation** for a Solana-compatible runtime.
-It implements the core cryptographic primitives and transaction processing components, not yet a complete validator.
+**Key Focus:** Transaction processing engine with production-grade performance, not yet a complete validator.

 ## ✨ Current Implementation Status